Ever Pass by Manistee, MI? Here’s What You’re Missing

 Many Manistee treasures are very accessible, so even if your mobility is limited by a stroller, little kids, or wheelchair, you can participate, too.

-Here’s Your Get Outside “Things to Do” List for Manistee:
+Here’s Your Get Outside “Things to Do” List for Manistee MI:

 Drive your car through this iconic canopy of towering black willow trees and you feel like you’re in a fairytale for a few moments.